1. How do I apply to the Brody School of Medicine?

 5. What does the Admissions Committee consider as they evaluate applicants?

 A. The Admissions Committee considers the totality of numerous factors when evaluating an application for admission to the BSOM.
 These factors include academic achievement as reflected by course work and grade point average (GPA), performance on standardized exams such as the Medical College Admissions Test (MCAT), experiential knowledge of the medical field, service activities in the community, letters of recommendation, interviews, fit to the legislatively-mandated mission of the School of Medicine, and any other relevant available information.
 In keeping with the school’s mission, the Admissions Committee strives to select an entering class that reflects the diversity of the state of North Carolina, comprised of individuals from a variety of age groups, ethnic backgrounds, cultural heritages, religious beliefs, and so forth.
-As an Equal Opportunity institution, East Carolina University does not discriminate against applicants, students, or employees based on race, color, creed, national origin, religion, sex, sexual orientation, age, veteran status or disability.
+The Brody School of Medicine at East Carolina University is committed to equality of opportunity, and does not discriminate against applicants, students, employees, or visitors based on race/ethnicity, color, creed, national origin, religion, sex, sexual orientation, age, veteran status, political affiliation, genetic information, or disability.

 6. Is the admissions process different if I’m on active duty in the military?